Front-end clients for AI image models

 The same pattern works for Z-Image Turbo LoRAs like Perfect Ink Drawing, with the added payoff that Z-Image Turbo sounds like it might be faster.

-A visual node-graph workflow system, first to support every new architecture (usually within days of release), and the power-user pick when we want to save, parameterize, re-run, or debug a workflow at the node level.
-Steepest learning curve in this list.
+Power user tool A visual node-graph workflow system, first to support every new architecture (usually within days of release).
+If we want to save, parameterize, re-run, or debug a workflow at the node level, ComfyUI is the tool to use.
+It has the steepest learning curve in this list.

 There are two ways onto the platform: a desktop app and a Python source install.
 They run the same engine and we can share models between them; the difference is in how much of the Python plumbing we touch.